operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 Scorecard tests can however create whatever resources they require if the tests are designed for resource creation.

-Scorecard requires the following Kube environment:

-- Access to a Kubernetes v1.11.3+ cluster

 ## Running the Scorecard

 1. Define a scorecard configuration file `config.yaml`.
 A sample